LocTaRND/newrelic-ai-monitoring-demo/README.md

 - Secret files are excluded from version control via `.gitignore`
 - Follow principle of least privilege for service accounts
 - Regular security updates recommended
+- Use network policies and RBAC for Kubernetes security
+- Keep Docker images and dependencies up to date
+## 🛡️ Troubleshooting

+- **K3s service not starting:**
+  - Run `sudo systemctl status k3s` and check logs with `sudo journalctl -u k3s -f`.
+- **New Relic agent not reporting:**
+  - Ensure your license key is correct and network access to New Relic endpoints is allowed.
+- **Docker build errors:**
+  - Check Docker daemon status and available disk space.
+- **Helm install issues:**
+  - Run `helm list` and `helm status <release>` for more info.

+## ❓ FAQ

+**Q: How do I get a New Relic license key?**
+A: Sign up at [New Relic](https://newrelic.com/) and find your key in the account settings.

+**Q: How do I reset the K3s cluster?**
+A: Use the scripts in `k3s-setup/` or follow the K3s documentation for cluster reset.

+**Q: How do I update secrets?**
+A: Edit `deployment/secrets/secrets.yaml` and re-apply with `kubectl apply -f deployment/secrets/secrets.yaml`.

+**Q: Where can I find more documentation?**
+A: See the links in the Monitoring section above.
+## Contact & Support

+For questions, issues, or feedback, please open an issue on this repository or contact the maintainer at [your-email@example.com].

 ## 📁 Project Structure